.www.musicalschwartz.com > Wicked > Wicked's CD > Orchestrations and Orchestra

 That Sounds Wicked!
 A Conversation with Bill Brohn (William David Brohn)

 The smash hit of the Broadway season is Wicked, a magical look at the Wicked Witch of the West during her cavity-prone years.
-The Decca Broadway CD of Wicked is the fastest selling Original Cast Recording in years...With music and lyrics by composer Stephen Schwartz, how could it miss?
+The Decca Broadway CD of Wicked is the fastest selling Original Cast Recording in years...with music and lyrics by composer Stephen Schwartz, how could it miss?
 Part of the magic is the work of Bill Brohn, orchestrator extraordinaire, who graciously spoke to iClassics about the project.

 How did you become involved in this Wicked little enterprise?